What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Appendix

-As shown in Figure~\ref{fig:ablation}, performance gains plateau after approximately 10 sentences.
-Around this point, performance also becomes more stable, while incorporating additional sentences incurs increased computational cost.
-Accordingly, we use 10 sentences in all experiments.
+Figure~\ref{fig:ablation} reveals the optimal template count for prior extraction.
+Performance peaks at 10 templates across most datasets, balancing signal aggregation against overfitting.
+Beyond 10 templates, performance degrades sharply (e.g., Stroke drops from 0.69 to 0.39 at 15 templates), suggesting that excessive prompting amplifies misspecified priors rather than refining them.
+While coefficient of variation decreases with more templates (indicating more stable uncertainty estimates), this stability comes at the cost of performance when templates exceed 10.
+Notably, heterogeneity reduction plateaus after 10 templates, yet performance continues to degrade, demonstrating that template averaging helps only when the underlying priors are well-specified.
+For datasets where LLM knowledge is weak (e.g., Blood), even 2 templates outperform 15+, as additional prompting merely reinforces uninformative/incorrect beliefs.
+This pattern supports our recommendation of 10 templates as the optimal trade-off between variance reduction and avoiding overconfident misspecification.

-\subsubsection{Model Selection}
+\subsubsection{Model selection}

-We compared the performances of LLMs--GPT-2, LLaMA 3.1 8B, Gemma-3-27B, and Gemma-2-27B in terms of AUC.
-The best averge performance was achieved with Gemma-2-27B, as shown in Table \ref{tab:model_comparison}.
+We compared the performances of LLMs--GPT-2 (GPT), LLaMA-3.1-8B (L-3), Gemma-3-27B-Instruct (G-3), and Gemma-2-27B-Instruct (G-2) in terms of AUC.
+The best average performance was achieved with Gemma-2-27B, as shown in Table \ref{tab:ablations-model}.

-\subsubsection{Variance Estimation Formula}
+\subsubsection{Variance estimation formula}

 The prior standard deviation $\sigma_j$ for feature $j$ quantifies the uncertainty in the elicited prior mean.
 We explored two methods for computing $\sigma_j$ from LLM token probabilities, each capturing different aspects of elicitation uncertainty.
+The best average performance was achieved with Method 1, as shown in Table \ref{tab:ablations-var}.

-\paragraph{Method 1: Variance of Logit Differences} This method uses the variance across multiple sentence formulations as a measure of prior uncertainty:
+\paragraph{Method 1: variance of normalized logit probabilities} In this method, $p_j$ reflects the model’s preference between logits.
+Applying a log transform maps probabilities from $[0,1]$ to the real line, aligning with the unbounded nature of regression coefficients.
+Variance across paraphrased inputs captures inconsistency in LLM responses, indicating greater epistemic uncertainty.

 where

 and